SCOT: Multi-Source Cross-City Transfer with Optimal-Transport Soft-Correspondence Objective: Conclusion

 \section{Conclusion}

-We proposed \textbf{SCOT}, a one-stage framework for cross-city region transfer that learns mobility-preserving embeddings and aligns heterogeneous cities without requiring node correspondences.
-SCOT combines entropic OT-based soft correspondence with an OT-guided contrastive objective to achieve stable semantic alignment and mitigate the over-mixing and degeneration often seen in discrepancy-based or heuristic matching methods.
-We further extend SCOT to multi-source transfer via a shared semantic hub, enabling target-aware integration of complementary supervision from multiple source cities.
-Experiments on GDP, population, and CO$_2$ prediction across multiple city pairs and directions show consistent improvements over strong baselines.
-Future work includes developing uncertainty-aware mechanisms for selectively integrating sources and prototypes under severe cross-city heterogeneity so the model can transfer only what is truly comparable.
+We proposed \scot, a framework for cross-city region transfer that addresses two complementary failure modes of existing alignment paradigms---hubness under unequal partitions and over-mixing under heterogeneity---through Sinkhorn-based entropic OT paired with an OT-guided contrastive objective.
+A shared prototype hub with target-induced prior extends this to multi-source transfer, coordinating heterogeneous sources without gradient conflict or explicit source selection.
+Experiments on GDP, population, and CO$_2$ across multiple cities and directions show consistent gains over strong baselines.
+Future work includes uncertainty-aware mechanisms for selectively integrating sources under severe heterogeneity.